Fluvanna County, Virginia: Economy

 Fluvanna has a workforce of 13,206 living in the county.
 15% of the workforce lives and works inside the county borders.
 84% of county residents work in another locality.
 In comparison, the equivalent of 22% are in-commuters.

-In October 2020, Governor Northam announced Silk City Printing of Paterson, NJ would relocate to Fork Union, VA to occupy the plant vacated by Thomasville Furniture in 2007.
+In October 2020, Governor Ralph Northam announced Silk City Printing of Paterson, NJ would relocate to Fork Union, VA to occupy the plant vacated by Thomasville Furniture in 2007.
 This was Fluvanna's first economic development project announced by the Governor's Office.
 When fully operational, Silk City will be one of Fluvanna's top 10 employers.

 Fluvanna County's Zion Crossroads Water and Sewer System water tower was named the top 10 best painted water towers in 2020 by Tnemec Corporation.

 The top 10 employers in Fluvanna as of 2020: